 Say hi to advanced Sports infrastructure!

 Innovation surrounding infrastructure has been happening for a few years now.
-The need for being economically and ecologically responsible is a massive burden to bear, and the industry is trying its best to respond.
+The need for being economically and ecologically responsible is a massive burden to bear.
+And the industry is trying its best to respond.
 “Energy-efficient” is the buzz-word and it’s incredible how much can be achieved in this regard with a little change in perspective.
 Few stadiums have shifted to LED lighting, like record Bundesliga champions Bayern Munich.
-Although the installation of LED lights might be a more expensive proposition, they save significant energy in the long run and are far more environment-friendly.
-Another move to save electricity came in the form of solar panels, and Chinnaswamy cricket stadium in India led the way, by not just meeting their energy needs through photovoltaic cells, but also having a surplus to generate revenue.
+The installation of LED lights might be an expensive proposition.
+But, they save significant energy in the long run and are far more environment-friendly.
+Another move to save electricity came in the form of solar panels, and Chinnaswamy cricket stadium in India led the way.
+Not just meeting their energy needs through photovoltaic cells, but also having a surplus to generate revenue.

 From Rio to Tokyo: The Road Ahead